kieraliz/cse15l-lab-reports/lab-report-4-week-8.md

 ## Testing Snippet 2

-Snippet 2 *should* produce the following links:
+Using CommonMark, Snippet 2 *should* produce the following links:
 > [a.com, a.com(()), example.com]

 I used this code in my implementation MarkdownParse to turn Snippet 2 into a test: <br>